 Hanging LED lanterns in your gazebo makes it look like you’re always ready for a party.

 Fortunately, you can get lanterns (like these*) that look like paper but are really made out of nylon.
-And they’re solar powered.
-So no cords to install!
+So they can be left outside even if it rains.

 4 | Outdoor Mason Jar Lights

 Next on my list of pergola lighting ideas are mason jar lights.